 7. The Little Engine That Could by Watty Piper and Illustrated by Christina Ong was an early favorite.
 The edges of the book are completely chewed.
 I love the message of the book to believe that you can do anything.

 9. Chicka Chicka a b c by Bill Martin Jr. and John Archambault and illustrated by Lois Ehlert is super fun.
-It’s an oversized board book which has really intrigued by son.
+It’s an oversized board book that has really intrigued my son.
 He now even uses his finger to mimic the letters climbing the coconut tree.

 10. Favorite book throughout the whole year is Hickory, Dickory, Dock and other favorite nursery rhymes illustrated by Sanja Rescek.
 Wow, this book has seen a lot of wear and tear.
 He loves, loves, loves this book.
 Favorite rhyme is ‘Old King Cole’.
 I haven’t figured out that one yet.

 I thought I would add my youngest son’s favorite books from his first year.
 He enjoyed all of the books above, but he also had some additional favorites!